Last Updated: 2024-12-08 Sun 12:22

 }

-4.2 Optimize Diagonal Sums
+4.2 Optimize Column Normalization

-Write your code in the file sumdiag_optm.c.
+Write your code in the file colnorm_optm.c.

 Keep the following things in mind.

-1. You will need to acquaint yourself with the functions and types related to matrices and vectors provided in the matvec.h and demonstrated in the baseline function.
+1. You will need to acquaint yourself with the functions and types related to matrices and vectors provided in the colnorm.h and demonstrated in the baseline function.
 Understanding the layout of the matrix in memory is essential to unlocking performance.

 3. To achieve this goal, several optimizations must be implemented and suggestions are given in a later section.